Build Host Constraints

 One of the key requirements for KIWI NG is that the target distribution

-consists out of a collection of software packages provided through
+consists of a collection of software packages provided through

 distribution in some shape or form.
 For the installation of this